Mushymato/MachineControlPanel/README.md

 For example, if the first bone items rule on the bone mill is disabled, all bone items except for bone fragments will become semi-transparent on the input page.

+## Global and Local

+Both Inputs and Rules support disabling rules and inputs for the current location only, or for everywhere in the world.
+This can be done by clicking the Globe icon.

+When a rule/input is disabled everywhere,

 ## Compatibility

 * Machines added via [Content Patcher](https://www.nexusmods.com/stardewvalley/mods/1915) is supported by this mod.